 Classrooms are provided with disinfectant wipe dispensers.
 Students are expected to take a wipe as they enter the room and wipe down their work surface at the beginning of class.
 Faculty are encouraged to be flexible and provide students with time to accomplish this task.
 Students can dispose of the wipe as they leave the classroom.

 Instructors currently have access to lapel microphones in large classrooms and will be able to use them.
-The Classroom Support Team (DIT) is currently testing different devices, including wireless (Bluetooth) and assessing the viability to provide them to instructors in the Fall.
+The Classroom Support Team (DIT) is currently testing different devices, including wireless (Bluetooth) and assessing the viability to provide them to instructors in the Spring.

 Instructors should carry their own chalk, whiteboard markers, erasers, and other teaching aids to class.
 These items will not be provided in the classrooms.